If you’ve been denied treatment by a hospital or doctor, you need to know about medical malpractice and your right to seek compensation.

 A doctor can refuse to treat a patient because:

-- The doctor’s practice is so busy she is unable to accept new patients.
+- The doctor’s practice is not accepting new patients.

 - The doctor doesn’t have a working relationship with your health insurance company.